CSDDD: Impact on Corporate Responsibility and Compliance

 How To Integrate CSDDD into Your Sustainability Reporting and Strategy

-Concretely, companies will need to collect ESG data from their own operations and their suppliers’ operations regarding human rights and environmental actions, to identify and assess adverse impacts (potential and actual).
-Once the adverse impacts have been identified, companies will have to implement actions to mitigate these risks.
-They will publish an annual statement on their website to communicate due diligence actions undertaken during the reporting year.
-The directive also requires companies to formalize a Code of detailing procedures implemented to ensure all suppliers’ alignment with it and an external whistleblowing procedure.
+Concretely, companies will need to collect ESG data from their operations and suppliers regarding human rights and environmental actions.
+They must identify and assess potential and actual adverse impacts.
+Once identified, companies will implement actions to mitigate these risks.
+They will publish an annual statement on their website detailing their due diligence actions for the year.
+The directive also requires companies to formalize a Code of Conduct, outlining procedures to ensure supplier alignment, and establish an external whistleblowing procedure.

 More generally, companies should use the OECD guidelines for Responsible Business Conduct to comply with the regulation.